-From ripping distortion to shimmery chorus, these cheap guitar pedals will equip you with quality effects you need to vibrantly colour your live and studio performances.
+From ripping distortion to shimmering chorus, these cheap guitar pedals will equip you with quality effects you need to vibrantly color your live and studio performances.

-As with guitars and amps, you don't have to spend loads to get decent sounds.
+As with guitars and amps, you don't have to spend a lot to get decent sounds.

 All the effects pedals featured in this section are backed up by a consensus of positive user reviews and comments.

-Whether you need an all-in-one solution or you're building your own board pedal by pedal, it's all here in one place - user review summaries, video demonstrations and comparisons.
+Whether you need an all-in-one solution or you're building your own board pedal by pedal, it's all here in one place - user review summaries, video demonstrations and spec comparisons.

-For an all-in-one effects solution.
+For an all-in-one solution.
 Guitarists favour these units for their convenience and value for money.
 If you like to have a bit of everything, without the clutter of dozens of pedals, then multi-effects are the way to go.

 Whether you need a bit of bluesy crunch or full on concrete chewing metal overdrive, these pedals will satisfy all your dirty desires without rinsing your wallet.